iampi31415/iampi31415.github.io/book/src/ch_3/set_up.md

 - `assert!` expected values
 - Write unit tests

-To access these finer details, we can use a _debugger_.
+To access finer execution details, we can use a _debugger_.

 ## Software needed

 Two programs will be needed:

 - GNU Debugger (`gdb`): inspect and stop the program as it runs.
+    - Linux has `gdb` installed but _not_ for `riscv:rv32`, so we need `sudo apt-get install gdb-multiarch`.
+Then always use `gdb-multiarch`.
-    - Linux has `gdb` installed.
-On MacOS, install it with `brew install gdb`.
+    - On MacOS, install it with `brew install gdb`.
 - OpenOCD (`openocd`): handles the communication with the board.

 ### OpenOCD